GIlunga/GIlunga.github.io/content/Blog/Batch Normalization.md

 - https://arxiv.org/pdf/1805.11604
 - https://arxiv.org/pdf/2002.10444
 - https://papers.nips.cc/paper/2020/file/9b8619251a19057cff70779273e95aa6-Paper.pdf
+- on the weight dynamics of deep normalized networks

 This post describes [*Batch Normalization*](https://arxiv.org/abs/1502.03167) (BN) and its effect on deep neural networks (DNNs).
 BN was introduced in 2015 as way to improving the training of deep image models, which typically suffered from vanishing/exploding gradient issues.
 The **core idea is to standardize the inputs to each layer**, i.e., removing the mean and dividing by the standard deviation.
 This became extremely successful and BN become widely used.